Clarion, Pennsylvania

 Clarion is a borough in Clarion County, Pennsylvania, United States, and its county seat.
 The population was 3,931 at the 2020 census.
 It is located 77 mi north-northeast of Pittsburgh along the Clarion River and is part of the Pittsburgh DMA.

 Clarion was settled in 1839 and incorporated in 1841.
 In the past, the surrounding area produced natural gas, oil, lumber and coal.
-It is home to the annual Autumn Leaf Festival and Pennsylvania Western University, Clarion.
+It is home to the annual Autumn Leaf Festival and PennWest Clarion.
 The county courthouse was added to the National Register of Historic Places in 1979.

 Geography

 Clarion is located slightly northeast of the center of Clarion County at (41.211791, -79.384005), in the Allegheny Plateau region of western Pennsylvania.
 The main part of the borough sits at an elevation of 1400 to 1500 ft above sea level, overlooking the 400 ft valley of the Clarion River, a tributary of the Allegheny River.

 U.S. Route 322 passes through the borough as Main Street, leading northwest 28 mi to Franklin and southeast 16 mi to Brookville.
 Pennsylvania Route 68 (Fifth Avenue) leads south from the center of Clarion, 2 mi to Exit 62 of Interstate 80 and 11 mi to Sligo.

 According to the United States Census Bureau, the borough has a total area of 4.19 km2, of which 4.08 km2 is land and 0.11 km2, or 2.70%, is water.